tsato1/Kakeibo/README.md

 # *Kakeibo*

-Android App that allows budgeting and fincance much easier for you
+**Kakeibo** is an Android app that allows better budgeting and fincance management with simple user interface

 License to be added